Reference

 • Check the printed Source: line.
 If it says Peekaboo Bridge, the status reflects an explicit socket, the selected

-• If capture returns a blank desktop, wallpaper, or no windows while permissions status reports Screen Recording as denied, run peekaboo permissions request-screen-recording and then restart the affected Peekaboo process.
+• If capture returns a blank desktop, wallpaper, or no windows while permissions status reports Screen Recording as denied, run peekaboo permissions request screen-recording and then restart the affected Peekaboo process.
 Homebrew upgrades can move the CLI to a new Cellar path, so confirm the enabled System Settings row belongs to the current binary.

-• Confirm your target (app/window/selector) with peekaboo list/peekaboo see before rerunning.
+• Confirm your target with peekaboo app list, peekaboo window list, or peekaboo see before rerunning.

 • Re-run with --json or --verbose to surface detailed errors.